Frydman

-Frydman (Fridman) is a village in the administrative district of Gmina Łapsze Niżne, within Nowy Targ County, Lesser Poland Voivodeship, in southern Poland, close to the border with Slovakia.
+Frydman (Fridman, Frigyesvágása) is a village in the administrative district of Gmina Łapsze Niżne, within Nowy Targ County, Lesser Poland Voivodeship, in southern Poland, close to the border with Slovakia.

 It is one of the 14 villages in the Polish part of the historical region of Spiš (Polish: Spisz).
 It was first mentioned in a written document in 1320 (terram Fridmanvagasa).